lucasg/Dependencies/README.md

 ## Installation and Usage

 `Dependencies` is currently shipped as a binary (no installer present).
-Just click on one of the release numbers above (probably the latest), download and uncompress the archive and click on it.
+Just click on one of the release numbers above (probably the latest), download and uncompress the archive and run DependenciesGui.exe.
 Since the binary is not signed, `SmartScreen` might scream at runtime. `Dependencies` also bundle `ClrPhTester.exe`, a dumpbin-like executable used to test for non-regressions.

 Since `v1.6`, Dependencies is also packaged as an appx package (the Windows equivalent of a `.deb` file) which can be installed locally.
 However, you also need to add the test certificate `DependenciesAppx_TemporaryKey.cer` to your cert hive.

 `Dependencies` currently does not recursively resolve child imports when parsing a new PE since it can be really memory-hungry to do so ( it can over a GB even for "simple" PEs ).
-This behaviour can be overriden (app-wide) via a property located in "Options->Properties->Tree build behaviour".
+This behavior can be overridden (app-wide) via a property located in "Options->Properties->Tree build behaviour".

 <p align="center">
 <img alt="User options" src="screenshots/UserOptions.png"/>